conan/conan.github.io/_posts/2017-08-14-clojure-on-windows.md

 There are a number of settings related to copy/pasting behaviour, but there's one in particular that I find annoying.
 ConEmu will pop up a warning menu if you paste more than 200 characters or an enter keypress by default, but you can turn these off in the Settings > Keys & Macro > Paste section under "Confirm <Enter> keypress" and "Confirm pasting more than X chars".

-### Add Git Bash as default terminal
+### Set Bash for Windows as default terminal

-Go to Settings > Startup > Tasks and press the + button at the bottom of the list.
-This creates a new task.
-Give it a name like "Git Bash", and set the startup command to be:
+Go to Settings > Startup > Tasks and edit `{Bash::bash}` if it already exists, or press the + button at the bottom of the list if it doesnt.
+Set the task up to have the name `Bash::bash`, check all the boxes, set the task parameters to be:

-    "C:\Program Files\Git\bin\bash.exe" --login -i

-(or the equivalent if you installed somewhere else).
-The `--login -i` makes the shell read your `.bash_profile` and starts it as an interactive shell.

-Using a name like "Shells:git" will cause your new task to be grouped with others in the menu, in this case the task is called "git" and will appear in the "Shells" folder.
-I don't bother with this, but if you have loads of terminals then it might be useful.
-Check the "Default task for new console" checkbox if you want Git Bash to be your default ConEmu terminal, but I recommend trying it out in ConEmu once before you do that - if the default terminal is broken then it's annoying to fix ConEmu, so check it works before setting it as default.

-If you want ConEmu to show the current directory in the tab title, you'll need to add this to your `.bash_profile` in Git Bash:

-    PROMPT_COMMAND='ConEmuC -StoreCWD'

-### Add Bash For Windows as a terminal

-There used to be a section here about running a Linux VM in Vagrant and how useful it was.
-Now we have the [Windows subsystem for Linux](https://msdn.microsoft.com/en-gb/commandline/wsl/install_guide), we don't need it any more!
-I now happily run Ruby, Python, SASS and other things from Bash.

-Once you have it running, create another ConEmu task, with the following Task parameters:

     -icon "%USERPROFILE%\AppData\Local\lxss\bash.ico"

-Use this as the startup command:
+Set the console command in the big box at the bottom to be:

-    %windir%\system32\bash.exe --login -cur_console:p
+    %windir%\system32\bash.exe -cur_console:pm:/mnt --login -i -new_console

+Don't forget to press the "Save settings" button at the bottom.

-Getting the current directory in the tab title for Bash is a bit [more involved](http://stackoverflow.com/questions/39974959/conemu-with-bash-show-folder-in-tab-bar).
+_NOTE: Getting the current directory in the tab title for Bash is a bit [more involved](http://stackoverflow.com/questions/39974959/conemu-with-bash-show-folder-in-tab-bar)._

 ### Keyboard shortcuts